Aug 9, 2021

 What it is: Many TikTokers are claiming that apple cider vinegar ( or more popularly known as ACV) can burn fat, help with weight loss, and detox your body.
 Some even claim that drinking ACV will cause you to lose a certain number of kilogrammes.

-To permanently remove fat that is not possible to reduce through lifestyle changes, the option of VASER Lipo or liposuction is available as these treatments are clinically proven to effectively and permanently remove localised stubborn fat.
+To permanently remove fat that is not possible to reduce through lifestyle changes, the option of Vaser Liposuction, a form of ultrasonic-assisted liposuction is available to effectively and permanently remove localised stubborn fat.

-The liquefied fat is then siphoned out using a suction tube, and Dr. Ivan Puah will further treat the specific area with a specialised VASER cannula for a more contoured look.
-Furthermore, VASER Lipo can stimulate the skin’s natural collagen production, which means the skin around the treated area will be visibly firmer post-treatment.
+The liquefied fat is then siphoned out using a suction tube, and Dr. Ivan Puah will further treat the specific area with a specialised cannula for a more contoured look.
+Furthermore, Vaser Liposuction can stimulate the skin’s natural collagen production for firmer skin.

 When it’s performed by Dr. Ivan Puah who has more than 15 years of body sculpting experience under his belt, you can rest assured that he customises his approach according to your body shape, problematic fat distribution areas as well as your optimal goal to achieve the best possible results.

-It’s evident that most tips and trends that are gaining traction on TikTok are generally misleading and also downright dangerous.
+It’s evident that most tips and trends gaining traction on TikTok are generally misleading and downright dangerous.
 It goes without saying that consulting certified professionals is the best option if you want to take care of your various skin and body woes.

 And at Amaris B. Clinic, you can expect a fully hands-on team of trained professionals who will do their best to enhance your appearance, health, and fitness on all levels by customising their approach to your treatment.